github9175/JOS-operating-system/Lab4 note.md

 provide each process with the illusion that it has its own virtual processor, and have the operating system multiplex multiple virtual processors on a single physical processor.
 This chapter explains how xv6 multiplexes a processor among several processes.

+As shown in Figure 5-1, to switch between processes, xv6 performs two kinds of context switches at a low level: from a process’s kernel thread to the current CPU’s scheduler thread, and from the scheduler thread to a process’s kernel thread. xv6 never directly switches from one user-space process to another; this happens by way of a user-kernel transition (system call or interrupt), a context switch to the scheduler, a context switch to a new process’s kernel thread, and a trap return.
+In this section we’ll example the mechanics of switching between a kernel thread and a scheduler thread.
+Every xv6 process has its own kernel stack and register set, as we saw in Chapter
+2. Each CPU has a separate scheduler thread for use when it is executing the scheduler rather than any process’s kernel thread.
+Switching from one thread to another involves saving the old thread’s CPU registers, and restoring previously-saved registers of the new thread; the fact that %esp and %eip are saved and restored means that the CPU will switch stacks and switch what code it is executing. swtch doesn’t directly know about threads; it just saves and restores register sets, called contexts.
+When it is time for the process to give up the CPU, the process’s kernel thread will call swtch to save its own context and return to the scheduler context.
+Each context is represented by a struct context*, a pointer to a structure stored on the kernel stack involved.
+Swtch takes two arguments: struct context **old and struct context *new.
+It pushes the current CPU register onto the stack and saves the stack pointer in *old.
+Then swtch copies new to %esp, pops previously saved registers, and returns.